shrishtii123/Zomato-Data-Analysis/README.md

 # Zomato-Data-Analysis

-Identify prime locations for business expansion by analyzing market data and customer preferences.
+Identified prime locations for business expansion by analyzing market data and customer preferences.
-Examine cuisine preferences and customer ratings to understand regional demand and growth potential.
+Examined cuisine preferences and customer ratings to understand regional demand and growth potential.
-Study price range distribution to uncover market opportunities based on purchasing power.
+Studied price range distribution to uncover market opportunities based on purchasing power.
 Pinpoint underserved areas with strong demand, offering strategic opportunities for expansion.